LogoLogo

 In summary, 95th% means the ninety-fifth percentile value for the line, which in turn means the busiest that the line gets in normal usage, excluding those occasional peaks which might distort things.
 Percentiles are often used as the basis for usage-based billing.

 Uptime of the location which contains this link (%).
 Highlight will consider all links for this location which are identified as 'Site Links' in their configuration, and only register a site outage if all links in that group are down at the same time.
-If the site link box is not checked but this column is showing, then Site Availability will show N/A. Site availability calculations cover 24 hours a day 7 days a week, even if there were periods when the watches were in maintenance or impacting events were excluded.
+The column shows N/A if (1) the site link box is not checked or (2) there are no exclusions.
+Site availability calculations cover 24 hours a day 7 days a week, even if there were periods when the watches were in maintenance or impacting events were excluded.
 Read more about .

 An exception is when a watch left the green state (and changed to amber or red).
 It is shown in duration (hours and minutes) and count for the selected time period.
 Note: exception duration will generally not be the same as the duration shown on the Details page under Line Health, as exceptions are based on heat tile state changes but Line Health is based on impacting events.
 The difference is related to the watch Exception calculations are not affected by maintenance periods.
 Find out more about .